elauzel/ToyCommander/README.md

 4) Tank still pulls to the right when moving forward

+5) Put paintings in Kitchen and Living Room

 --- Jay

 1) Fix Fireplace Mantle, Solo Cup PREFAB, Bookcase